What kind of testing accommodations are available?

 How do students initiate use of approved testing accommodations?

-All students with approved accommodations receive communication from AESS at the beginning of each semester reminding them to register their accommodations.
-Students must do this each semester- this is how AESS knows which courses a student is requesting accommodations for and which faculty to notify.
-A student will not be permitted to take an exam with AESS unless they have completed the registration process for that semester.
-It generally takes three business days to process registration forms and generate LOAs to faculty.
+All students with approved accommodations receive communication from the Office of Accessible Education at the beginning of each semester reminding them to register their accommodations.
+Students must do this each semester- this is how we know which courses a student is requesting accommodations for and which faculty to notify.
+A student will not be permitted to take an exam with our office unless they have completed the registration process for that semester.
+It generally takes three business days or less to process registration forms and generate notification to faculty.

 How do students schedule an exam?

 Students schedule exams through the Accessible Information Management (AIM) portal.
 We require students to schedule exams a minimum of two business days (48 hours) in advance.
-This is the minimum notice required to ensure that we have a space available for the student, time to work out any logistical issues, and give faculty adequate time to get the exam to our office.
-Students are expected to communicate with their professors regarding their exam time and to ensure that an exam is sent to AESS.
-Student responsibilities are outlined in more detail here: Student responsibilities
+This is the minimum notice required to ensure that we have a space available for the student, time to work out any logistical issues, and give instructors adequate time to get the exam to our office.

-Can I accommodate a student myself or must I use AESS?
+Can I accommodate a student myself or do exams need to be administered in Accessible Education?

-Faculty may accommodate students directly if they wish.
+Instructors may accommodate students directly if they wish.
 This may be more common for straightforward accommodations like extended time and separate location.
-Students approved for assistive technology or computer use will generally take their exams with AESS.
+Students approved for assistive technology or computer use will generally take their exams with Accessible Education.
 Students may benefit from taking an exam directly with the instructor, as it allows them to ask questions during an exam more easily.
 An advantage for faculty is that they are able to maintain control over the exam.
-AESS is available to consult with faculty regarding implementation of testing accommodations.
+Our office is available to consult with instructors regarding implementation of testing accommodations.

 Where do students take their exams?